-An OC graduate with a B.M.E. with instrumental emphasis will demonstrate
+An OC graduate with a Bachelor of Music Education degree with a music/vocal emphasis will demonstrate:

 - 1. Ability to hear and analyze rhythm, melody, harmony, and form. - 2.
 Ability to sight-read music and perform with other musicians. - 3.
 Understanding of compositional and aesthetic properties of style, and how the art of music is shaped by cultural forces. - 4.
-Acquaintance with a wide selection of music literature beyond the student's specialization through lectures, assignments, and concert attendance. - 5.
+Acquaintance with a wide selection of music literuature beyond the student's interest and department standards. - 5.
 Ability to perform a cross-section of that repertory according to the student's interest and departmental standards. - 6.
-Ability to communicate clearly, critically, and creatively about music.
+Ability to communicate clearly, critically, and creatively about music. - 7.
+Ability to plan and teach elementary and secondary general music effectively. - 8.
+Ability to conduct ensembles and rehearse vocal music effectively. - 9.
+Organizational leadership skills for management of vocal ensembles in the public schools.